Self-Signed SSL

 Generate the configuration file

-You can generate the file using either a configuration wizard that guides you through the process, or automate this step using a script we provide.
+You can generate a configuration file using either a configuration wizard that guides you through the process, or through the automate the merge process that we describe below.

 Option A: Use the configuration wizard